julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

     - Input: An integer value to be found and the array of values
     - Output: The value position in the array or negative minus 1 if its not present.

-The solution implementation is very simple:
+The solution implementation is very straightforward:

 ```java
 public class BinarySearchRecursive {